IDIL Tracks

 • Corporate Finance

-• People performance management
+• People Performance Management

 Details

-The aim of the " Management and Sustainable Transition " (MaST) Master's program is to train management students to deal with the complexity of managerial phenomena linked to the challenges of sustainable development.
-It prepares students for entry into doctoral studies and/or professional careers in companies or public bodies.
+The Master’s programin “Management and Sustainable Transition”(MaST) aims to train management students, through research, to address the complexity of managerial issues related to sustainable development.
+It prepares students for doctoral studies and/or professional careers in the private sector or public organizations.

 Contact:

-Jean-Marie Courrent
+Prof. Jean-Marie Courrent

-Géraldine Giordano
+Dr. Géraldine Giordano

 or

-Modeling Biological and environmental systems
+Modeling biological and environmental systems

 • Stochastic process